-Property, plant and equipment is initially recognised at acquisition cost, including any costs directly attributable to bringing the assets to the location and condition necessary for it to be capable of operating in the manner intended by the management.
-Property, plant and equipment that have been contributed at no cost, or for nominal cost, are valued and recognized at the fair value of the asset at the date acquisition.
-Capital works in progress is stated at cost, net of accumulated impairment losses, if any.
+Property, plant and equipment is initially recognised at acquisition cost, including any costs directly attributable to bringing the assets into the location and condition necessary for it to be capable of operating in the manner intended by the management.
+Property, plant and equipment that has been contributed at no cost, or for nominal cost, is valued and recognised at the fair value of the asset at the date acquisition.
+Capital work in progress is stated at cost, net of accumulated impairment losses, if any.
 Depreciation of the asset begins when construction is complete and the asset is available for use.